Riding Metra FAQs

 Fare Questions

 Metra uses a distance-based fare structure consisting of four fare zones to determine the cost of One-Way Tickets, Day Passes, Day Pass 5-Packs and Monthly Passes.
 (Riders are charged based on the number of zones they travel through.)
-Click here to see a system map with fare zones.
+Click here to find your station or train line.
 To determine your fare, you must know your originating station and your destination station.
 Metra also has different fare programs for seniors, customers with disabilities, low-income riders, military personnel, families, students and children.
 Two passes sold for weekends cost a flat rate: the Saturday/Sunday/Holiday Day Pass is $7 and the Weekend Pass (available on the Ventra app only) is $10.
 Go to the Fares page to find detailed fare information; select your line, departing station and destination to see the full and reduced fare charts.

 Most tickets are available for purchase from vending machines at all downtown stations and at the busiest outlying stations (Click here to see if a vending machine is available at your station.)
 The Ventra app can be used to purchase any kind of Metra ticket on your smartphone, anytime and anywhere.
 Download it for free from the Apple App Store or Google Play.
 One-Way Tickets can be purchased on the train with cash, but if a machine is available at the station where you boarded, the conductor will charge you an additional $5.
 Tickets are not sold on this website.

 Senior citizens 65 or older, customers with disabilities and Medicare cardholders who have an RTA-issued Reduced Fare Permit are eligible for a reduced fare ticket.
 The permit must be displayed when using reduced fare tickets.
-If you are enrolled in the Illinois Circuit Breaker program and have an RTA-issued Ride Free Circuit Permit, you are eligible to ride free.
+If you are enrolled in the Illinois Department on Aging’s Benefit Access Program (BAP) and have an RTA-issued Ride Free Permit, you can ride free by displaying your permit.
 If you are not in possession of either permit, you must apply for one with the RTA.
 Click here or call 312-913-3110 for information.

 The RTA, Metra, and Cook County are partnering to extend reduced fares to Metra riders experiencing low incomes regionwide through the Access Pilot Program.
 All recipients of Supplemental Nutrition Assistance Program (SNAP) benefits who live in the counties of Cook, DuPage, Kane, Lake, McHenry, and Will are eligible to apply for an Access permit, which will allow the purchase of reduced fare tickets, at GetAccess.org.
 The permit must be displayed when using a reduced fare ticket.
 The program will run from Feb.
 1, 2024 to July 31, 2025.